 - Design, coordinate and support implementation of webinars, online training, virtual collaborative exchanges symposiums, conferences, and other events

 - Ensure that all staff are trained to use these tools in their interventions, with a level of usability that increasingly makes formal training redundant

 Skills and Experience

-- Strong writing skills, evidenced by experience drafting documents (e.g. case studies or reports) for a wide range of audiences (technical, programmatic, policy makers, etc)*
+- Strong oral and written communication skills, evidenced by experience with public speaking (e.g. presentations, trainings, or workshops), as well as drafting documents (e.g. reports or summaries) for a wide range of audiences (technical, programmatic, policy makers, etc.)*

 - Demonstrated project management skills with the ability to ensure internal and external collaborators achieve a time-bound goal or project*

 - Master’s degree in communications, organizational development, knowledge management, public health, or related field

 - Previous exposure and experience in developing and managing knowledge management systems or programs

 - Advanced experience with current knowledge management technologies, such as Web and Enterprise 2.0

 - Experience with photo editing software (e.g. Photoshop or InDesign) and videography